Palliative care is an approach that improves the quality

-life of patients and their families facing the problems associated
+of life of patients and their families facing the problems

-of suffering by means of early identification, assessment and
+prevention and relief of suffering by means of early

 - provides relief from pain and other distressing symptoms

 - affirms life and regards dying as a normal process